 International Graduate – Readiness to Train

-In addition to all the pre-requisites to Match to a US program (NRMP, USMLE, ECFMG, VISA, etc), as well as the Institution’s (UF) requirements, the IMG must be aware of his/her own personal requirements to travel to, live in and train in Gainesville.
-The following information is a guide to help support a successful transition.
+In addition to the pre-requisites to match to a US program (NRMP, USMLE, ECFMG, VISA, etc), as well as the university’s (UF) requirements, the IMG must be aware of required applications, education, cultural experiences, and his/her own personal requirements to travel to, live in and train in Gainesville, FL.
+The following information is provided to help guide you through this process.

 University of Florida College of Medicine Requirements:International Medical Graduates who intend to train at the University of Florida must contact: UF – Finance and Administration University of Florida College of Medicine (UF-COM) welcomes applications for residency and fellowship training from our international colleagues.
 The UF-COM will sponsor J-1 visas for residency training only through the Educational Commission for Foreign Medical Graduates (ECFMG).
 The UF-COM will only, in limited case-by-case circumstances, sponsor any new H-1 type visas for training in any medical specialty.
 Permanent resident aliens who already have permanent work authorization are welcome to apply.
 All applications must be filed through the Electronic Residency Application System (ERAS).
 It is important that J-1 visa’s entering the United States wait to apply for a Social Security (SS) number until after checking in with their departments and SEVIS validation.
 Applying for a SS number prior to this may cause significant delays.
 Once selected or matched for a training program, it is important that International Medical Graduates (IMG) complete requested paperwork as soon as possible so that all deadlines can be met.
 Additional information regarding a J-1 visa application can be found at:

 Sally Harvin, Assistant Director, Office of the Dean, Administrative Affairs